Te-Maramataka/cz-matariki/README.md

 ## Installation

-A c# compiler is needed.
+Clone the repo and run the Program.cs file with your preffered c# compiler

 ## Running the program